YAVSRG/YAVSRG/README.md

 chmod +x ./setup_cli.sh
 ./setup_cli.sh
 ```
 The steps above should set up the `yavsrg` CLI command.
-Try running `yavsrg version` and seeing a version number.
+Try running `yavsrg version`, you should see a version number output in the terminal.
 **If this hasn't worked and you are stuck, get assistance from me in [the discord](https://discord.gg/tA22tWR)**

 3. Run `yavsrg play` to build and play the latest version.
    From now on `yavsrg play` will launch the game when you want to play.
     To update your game when a new version comes out, run `yavsrg update`.

+To later uninstall the `yavsrg` command line tool, run `dotnet tool uninstall --global yavsrg.cli`
+After that you can delete the entire YAVSRG folder to entirely remove the game and all data from your system.

 <h2 align="center">🧱 Building Interlude <code style="color: red; font-size: 20px">&lt;for developers only&gt;</code></h2>